 - Borrower information: Include the name, address, phone number, date of birth and Social Security Number for all borrowers (for instance, you and your spouse).
-If you’ve been at your current address for less than two years, you may need to provide former addresses for the past seven years.
+If you’ve been at your current address for less than 2 years, you may need to provide former addresses for the past 7 years.

 - Employment information: Provide a history of where you’ve worked and for how long.
-If you haven’t been at your current job for at least two years, you’ll need to provide information on all employment for the past two years.
+If you haven’t been at your current job for at least 2 years, you’ll need to provide information on all employment for the past 2 years.

 - Monthly income and combined housing expense information: List your monthly gross income (how much you make before taxes or deductions) and monthly expenses.

-- Transaction details: Completed by your loan officer, this section includes estimates of the home’s purchase price, closing costs and the total cost of your loan, including principal, interest and fees.
+- Transaction details: Completed by your loan officer, this section includes estimates of the home’s purchase price and closing costs, and the total cost of your loan, including principal, interest and fees.